How to Optimize Your Ecommerce Value Proposition

 Before you set up a subscription service, you should define your objectives and motivations for doing so.
 Do you want to attract a new market?
 Looking to add a new revenue stream?
 Are you hoping to reduce purchase friction by automating the reorder process?
+Do you need to transition to an ecommerce subscription platform, or can your current solution support this type of business?
 Your goals will help determine how you design, promote, and measure the success of a new subscription program.

 Ask yourself why a customer would want to become a subscriber.
 Would they be motivated by convenience, reduced cost, or both?
 Are they signing up to “set it and forget it” or for a curated product experience?
 Knowing what your customers need is crucial to the subscription creation process and can assist you in deciding which products, services, and solutions you focus on.

 If your ecommerce platform doesn’t come equipped with the ability to offer a subscription option on every product, you might hit a few snags when it comes to launching a new service.
 A subscription-enabling plugin might suffice, but these can come with a host of stability and reliability issues and end up being more trouble than they’re worth.
+A great subscription ecommerce platform should provide native support which makes subscriptions easy to manage.
 Make sure your platform is robust enough to handle your new subscription service…and any others you hope to launch down the line.